AaronAugustine/Stat_Inf_Project/project_part_2.md

 2. Provide a basic summary of the data, and
 3. Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose

+To make it easier to understand the results I've combined the report and figured together.

 #Analysis
 ## Load the ToothGrowth data and perform some basic exploratory data analyses
 First we set the relevant working directory and libraries.